wp-plugins/wp-developer-assistant/readme.txt

 === WP Developer Assistant ===
-Contributors: chrisjean
+Contributors: chrisjean, paultgoodchild
 Tags: developer, development, debug
 Requires at least: 2.2
-Tested up to: 2.5.1
+Tested up to: 4.3
 Stable tag: 1.0.3

 A plugin by a WordPress developer for WordPress developers.